The Club shall be known as FERRIBY HALL SQUASH AND RACKETBALL CLUB.

 d) The Committee may establish sub-committees or working parties which shall be responsible to the Committee.

-e) Minutes of all Committee Meetings shall be displayed on the Club notice board for at least two weeks.
+e) Minutes of all Committee Meetings shall be displayed on the Club website.

 f) A special meeting of the Committee may be called at the request of the Chairman, or any four members of the Committee.